Gir National Park: Home of Asiatic Lion

 • The park is located at 43 km (27 mi) north-east of Somnath, 65 km (40 mi) south-east of Junagadh and 60 km (37 mi) south-west of Amreli.

-• Sasan Gir as wildlife sanctuary scattered in area of 1412 square kilometers out of which 258 Km covers the core area of the National Park.
+• Sasan Gir as wildlife sanctuary scattered in an area of 1412 square kilometers out of which 258 Km covers the core area of the National Park.

-• The park is scattered in the area of 1412 sq. km (deciduous forest) comprising semi-evergreen and evergreen flora, acacia, scrub jungle, grasslands and rocky hills.
+• The park is scattered in the area of 1412 sq. km (deciduous forest) comprising semi-evergreen and evergreen flora, acacia, scrub jungle, grasslands, and rocky hills.

 • Most of the area of the park is rugged hills, with high ridges and densely forested valleys, wide grassland plateaus, and isolated hilltops.